-For years of assessment ending on or after 1 January 2010, employers may claim learnership allowances in respect of registered learnerships, over and above the normal remuneration deduction.
+Employers may claim learnership allowances in respect of registered learnerships, over and above the normal remuneration deduction.

-This allowance is granted in two parts which are made up of a recurring annual allowance and a completion allowance.
-The annual allowance is subject to a pro-rata depending on the number of months falling within the relevant tax year.
+This allowance is granted in two parts which consists of a recurring annual allowance and a completion allowance.
+An annual pro-rata allowance is granted depending on the number of months falling within the relevant tax year.
 The completion allowance is determined by multiplying the number of completed 12 month periods of the learnership to the amounts below.

-For learnerships entered into on or after 1 October 2016, the allowance consists of two basic thresholds:
+For learnerships entered into on or after 1 October 2016, the allowances are:

-- NQF levels 1 to 6: R40 000 (disabled person R60 000) - NQF levels 7 to 10: R20 000 (disabled person R50 000)
+- NQF levels 1 to 6: R40 000 (disabled person: R60 000) - NQF levels 7 to 10: R20 000 (disabled person: R50 000)